-To request extensions for annual data submission and/or annual audits, county commissions should submit an email request to the SCO at First5Audits@sco.ca.gov with a carbon copy (cc) to the First 5 California Fiscal Services Office at annualreport@first5.ca.gov.
+To request extensions for annual data submission and/or annual audits, county commissions should submit an email request to the SCO at First5Audits@sco.ca.gov with a carbon copy (cc) to the First 5 California Fiscal Services Office at annualreport@first5.ca.gov and the Director of Fiscal Services, Marcia Thomas at MThomas@ccfc.ca.gov.
 Requests should be made prior to the submission deadline for each fiscal year.
-F5CA will collaborate with SCO to approve extensions to the extent feasible.
+First 5 California will collaborate with SCO to approve extensions to the extent it is feasible.

-Annual report data submitted late, after an approved extension date, may not be included in the state commission's annual report because F5CA must publish the state commission annual report by January 31 as required by the California Children and Families Act.
+Annual report data that is submitted late, including after an approved extension date, may not be included in the Annual Report.
+First 5 California must publish the Report by January 31 of each year, as required by the California Children and Families Act.